kddubey/cappr/demos/README.md

 ## Acknowledgements

-Thank you to the Refuel [autolabel](https://github.com/refuel-ai/autolabel/) team for finding good classification tasks and performant prompts.
+Thank you to the Refuel [autolabel](https://github.com/refuel-ai/autolabel/) team for finding good classification tasks and writing performant prompts.